Governor of Wisconsin: Election history

-In the most recent gubernatorial election in Wisconsin, over 1.3 million voters cast ballots for governor.
-This was the highest turnout in Wisconsin voting history, with the exception of the 2012 recall election.
+In the 2022 gubernatorial election, over 2.6 million voters cast ballots for governor.
+This was the highest vote count for a gubernatorial election in state history, surpassing the 2012 recall election by 140,000 votes.
 There have been 44 governors of Wisconsin and 45 individual governorships.
 1 governor, Philip La Follette, served non-consecutive terms.
 Four parties have had their candidates elected governor: the Democratic, the Whig, the Republican and the Progressive.